teamdandelion/polysome/notes.md

 # Notes

+## 7.24.24

+- I tried adding "Grain" with my last commit (now on grain-experiment branch), however I don't think it was that fruitful.
+- Inspired by Pulse (https://credits.meowwolf.com/omega-mart/factory/pulse/) at Meow Wolf, I want to try adding "depth" by tracking positions for each Mote across frames, so we can render "trails" behind the motes or such.

 ## 6.7.24

 - Feeling a little stymied around whether I want to add a new class of entity (e.g. "grains" or "specks").
 Specks would be confusing due to the collision with Spec lol.